 I also discovered a bag of blue wool from the same fleece that I had previously acid dyed.
 Starting with the red dye batch (which turned out pink), I carded some of that, then blended and carded some of it with orange, then carded pure orange, then blended and carded some orange with yellow, then carded pure yellow, then blended and carded yellow with the blue, and then carded up the rest of the blue.
 That sounds confusing even to me.

-I ended up with these six yarn colors: Pink, pink/orange, orange, orange/yellow, yellow, yellow/blue, and blue.
+I ended up with these seven yarn colors: Pink, pink/orange, orange, orange/yellow, yellow, yellow/blue, and blue.
 Here is everything all spun up and ready for knitting.

 Using my current favorite pattern called Easy Peazy Shawlette, I used most of the yarn to knit this small shawl, which will be the perfect size when we finally get some cooler weather.
 In this photo it has been washed and pinned while damp to the bed for blocking.
 Just out of the frame, an invisible Henry the cat is waiting to snuggle up on the damp shawl for a nap.